kingston-hackSpace/12V_devices_with_Arduino/README.md

 Develop your project using the following equipment:

-- Power Supply (voltage and current depend on the requirements of your actuator)
+- Power Supply

 - Arduino board

-- IRLZ44N MOSFET (used to switch high current/voltage from the power supply using a low‑power control signal from the Arduino)
+- IRLZ44N MOSFET (used to switch high current/voltage from the power supply using a control signal from the Arduino)

-- Diode 1N4007 or 1N4001 (protects the circuit from voltage spikes generated)
+- Diode 1N4007 or 1N4001 (protects the circuit from voltage spikes)

-- 220ohms resistor (Limits current to protect the Arduino signal pin)
+- 220ohms resistor (protects the Arduino signal pin)

 - 1K resistor (grounds MOSFET's Gate to reduce electrical noise)